CybersecurityForDemocracy/tiktok-library/README.md

 ### regions
-You can also limit the videos by the region in which the use registered their account with `--region` (this flag can be provided multiple times include multiple regions).
+You can also limit the videos by the region in which the use registered their account with `--region` (this flag can be provided multiple times to include multiple regions).
 See tiktok API documentation for more info about this field https://developers.tiktok.com/doc/research-api-specs-query-videos/